Eutyches

 Biography

-Eutyches was an influential archimandrite in Constantinople during the 5th century, known for his role in the development of the Monophysite heresy.
-As a senior monastic leader, he held significant sway in the religious community of the city.
-Eutyches became a central figure in the theological debates of his time, particularly through his opposition to Nestorianism, which emphasized the separation between Christ's human and divine natures.
+Eutyches was an Archimandrite in Constantinople during the Post-Nicene Patristic era, known for his role in the development of Eutychianism, a form of Monophysitism.
+As a monastic superior in the bustling capital of the Eastern Roman Empire, Eutyches became a central figure in the theological debates of his time.
+He dedicated his life to opposing Nestorianism, which emphasized the separation between Christ's human and divine natures.

 After the incarnation, does Christ have two natures (divine and human) or one — and if only one, what happened to his humanity?